Memotech-Bill/pico-colour-text/README.md

 However the code is only using one core, so it will be possible to use the second core to generate or update the text to be displayed.

 A simple test of USB keyboard input has now been added.
+Keyboard handling has been moved to core 1 as it was glitching the render loop.
+Keyboard lock LEDs have been implemented.